 - Frequent illness that resolves quickly

-If you’re trying to find out if a friend or loved one is abusing the pills or taking them in a way they were not prescribed, it’s important to look at their behavior.
+If you’re trying to find out if a friend or loved one taking them in a way they were not prescribed, it’s important to look at their behavior.

 Common and easily noticeable symptoms of addiction sometimes include: